Staff

 Special Assistant, Policy

-Carlton Langford is a special assistant of Policy at the Joint Center for Political and Economic Studies, where he brings extensive experience in project coordination, administrative support, and organizational management.
+Carlton Langford is the special assistant of Policy at the Joint Center for Political and Economic Studies, where he brings extensive experience in project coordination, administrative support, and organizational management.
 His career has been dedicated to supporting organizations that advance equity, with a focus on impactful missions that benefit marginalized communities.

 At Northwestern University’s Institute for Policy Research, Langford served in an administrative role where he coordinated a prestigious research assistant program, optimized executive scheduling, and supported high-profile events like the Distinguished Public Policy Lecture.
 He previously served as the Coming Home Program Intake Coordinator at the Georgia Justice Project, where he supported Black residents navigating the record restriction process.
 He conducted community outreach to educate disenfranchised citizens about their rights, reviewed legal documents for attorney analysis, and empowered individuals to pursue legislative advocacy.
 At Housing Opportunities for Women, Inc., he managed accounts payable for a nonprofit addressing housing insecurity, ensuring compliance with federal and state grants to effectively allocate funding to vulnerable populations.